timyboy12345/Themeparks-Node-API/README.md

 ```

-### Api URLS
+### Api URLs
 Since the data of themeparks is copyrighted, API url's aren't included in this documentation.
-These can be retrieved by doing some research on your own.
+These can be retrieved by doing some research on your own and filling out the `.env` file.